H-Vasq/PHP-crash-course/README.md

 \- how to check if php installed: php -v

--php already installed in a Codespace
+- php already installed in a Codespace

--just run server php -S 0.0.0.0:8000
+- just run server php -S 0.0.0.0:8000

--add file name at end of port address
+- add file name at end of port address